Companies have spent more money on software as a service (SaaS) applications every year since 2010.

 That could be anyone.
 That company could try to reach financial planners, or they could target millennials trying to pay off student loans faster.
 They could target small business owners who need to manage their business and personal finances.

 The reason why businesses are reluctant to niche down is that they fear losing potential customers.
 That’s not true at all.
 Companies that have a focused niche do better because they can make their product relatable to that specific audience.
+In order to get where you need to be in terms of reaching your audience, you need a custom SaaS SEO strategy that is specifically tailored to your audience.
+This, in turn, will grow leads, generate sales and improve online marketing funnels.

 As you figure out your niche, understand what their unique challenges are.
 That will help you as you market your product and create it.